 The basilisk is a giant snake.
 In a school.
 Filled with children.
 When you look at the basilisk, you're either petrified or dead.

 Acromantulas.
-As if the fact that they're giant, man-eating spiders isn't enough, they also hunt in packs.
+As if the fact that they're giant, man-eating spiders isn't enough, they're also intelligent.
+And they hunt in packs.
 And one of them nearly kills Ron.

 Terrible and lethal though the basilisk is, there's something about it having both eyes pecked out that's disquieting.